Fork me on GitHub

 • EXISTS - Skip execution if the target file exists already, irrespective of when thee files were last modified.

 These options only apply when force is set to false.
-In case you never want to skip execution, set the the option force to true.
+In case you never want to skip execution, set the option force to true.

 <skipRunOnIncremental> boolean -